 What are thin clients?

 A thin client is a general term for a device that relies on a server to operate.
-It provides a display device, keyboard and mouse and basic processing power in order to interact with the server.
+It provides a display device, keyboard, and mouse, and basic processing power to interact with the server.
 A thin client device contains no moving parts such as fans or hard drives (in the case of a dedicated thin client device).
 It does not store any of the data locally – it is very thin in features and functionality – hence the term ‘thin client’.

 What are the benefits of using thin clients?

 The most compelling advantage of using thin clients is to cost cuts.
 In a study entitled “Thin-Client vs. Fat-Client TCO” Gartner concluded that “Thin client deployment also offers a quick return on investment (ROI) with a payback period of three months for thin clients.”

 However, Server Based Computing offers many other benefits beyond simply saving costs:

 Worldwide access to work files and enterprise applications – Thin client computing enables increased productivity by allowing workers to work from anywhere in the world.
 Employees can access their personal desktop from a fat client or notebook, making it easy to telework from home or while on the road.

 With this system, supporting a mobile workforce simply involves updating the application software on the servers.
 Workers are guaranteed secure and instant access to enterprise applications and personal data, from any device and over any network speed.